Tlos: In myth

+The Byzantine grammarian Stephanus of Byzantium reports a mythic tradition that the city was named after one of the sons of the nymph Praxidike (Πραξιδίκη) and Tremilus (Τρέμιλος).
+Praxidike was a daughter of Ogyges (Ωγύγης).

 The Site

 Tlos was rediscovered by Charles Fellows in 1838 and was followed by the explorer Thomas Abel Brimage Spratt, who thought that "a grander site for a great city could scarcely have been selected in all Lycia."

 Regular excavations have been undertaken by an interdisciplinary team since 2005.

 The influence of many cultures upon Tlos has resulted in a patchwork of buildings dominated by an acropolis and fortress.

 In early Lycian times the city's settlement was likely concentrated on the southern and western slopes.
 Wide terraces with cisterns and the back walls of buildings carved from the rock are found there, as well as an agora, a theatre for plays and concerts, public Roman baths and the remains of an early Byzantine church.

 The Acropolis

 The top of the hill was chosen for the ruler's palace complex dating from the early Classical period.
 A Lycian fortress there is evident by the remains of a Lycian wall and Roman-era wall.
 The Ottomans constructed a fort for the local feudal governor Kanlı Ali Ağa (Bloody Chief Ali) upon the foundations of the fortress.

 Public buildings dating from the Hellenistic period lie on the slopes of the acropolis.
 The sanctuary thought to be for the local Lycian deity Trggas stands on a platform formed by quarrying the rock on the northern slope of the acropolis next to the palace.

 On the slopes leading up to the acropolis are numerous Lycian sarcophagi and many house-type of rock tombs and temple-type rock tombs cut into the rock face of the hill.
 One such is the Tomb of Bellerophon, a large temple-type tomb with an unfinished facade of four columns featuring a relief in its porch of the legendary hero Bellerophon riding on his winged horse so called as Pegasus.
 A carving of a lion or leopard is inside the tomb.